melissaehong/TwitterTweetPredictor/README.txt

 Assumptions:
-Twitter user will Tweet one of the different types of Tweets Content of Tweets will either be:
+Twitter user will Tweet one of the different types of Tweets

-  Original content
-  Retweet content from a Twitter user
-  Quote Tweets from a Twitter user
-  Content from a promoted Tweet
-  Mention a Twitter user
-  Reply to a Tweet from a Twitter user
+Content of Tweets will either be:
+  *Original content - source can be anything
+  *Retweet content from a Twitter user - source directly from a Twitter user *Quote Tweets from a Twitter user - source directly from a Twitter user *Content from a promoted Tweet - source from advertisement *Mention a Twitter user - source can be anything, but is directed at specific Twitter user *Reply to a Tweet from a Twitter user - source is from a Twitter user

 https://en.wikipedia.org/wiki/Twitter
 https://developer.twitter.com/en/docs/twitter-api